bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/Answers.md

     if vertex in visited: -> if vertex not in visited

 8. After doing all of the above, I ran graph_demo.py, and all seems to be working correctly.
 I am choosing to leave the print statements in my dfs function because I find the printout of each step of a traversal very useful info.

+9. After realizing graph_rec was an alternative recursive search method, I cleaned up the variable names, and added a helper function to execute the recursive part.